-Health Canada recommends that all homes be tested for radon gas.
+Health Canada recommends that radon testing be done in all homes to determine radon levels.
 If your test results indicate your radon measurement exceeds Health Canada’s Action Level of 200 Bq/m3, do not be alarmed.
-Our goal is to reduce your radon levels below 100 Bq/m3 and let you breathe easy.
+We can fix your home.
+Our goal is to reduce your radon levels below 100 Bq/m3 to let you breathe easy.

 Long-term test: Because of variation in radon levels from hour to hour, day to day and seasonally, Health Canada recommends doing long-term radon testing.
 This 91 day test is preferably done during the home heating months from November to March.

 The device we use is an Alpha Track detector, which resembles a small hockey puck and contains a special plastic film in a container.
 Alpha particles from radon decay enter the chamber and leave “tracks” on the film.
 The radon kit is placed in the lowest level of the home where someone spends a minimum of 4 hours per day.

 Long-term radon tests are $60 (lab fee is included).
 When the test is completed, the device is mailed to the lab for analysis to determine the radon concentration.